Food loss and waste: Australia

 Each year in New South Wales, more than 25 million meals are delivered by charity OzHarvest from food that would otherwise be wasted.
 Each year, the Australian economy loses $20 billion in food waste.
 This has a crucial environmental impact through the waste of resources used to produce, manufacture, package, and distribute that food.
+Composting and worm farming in food-growing families divert over 361,000 tonnes of food waste—the equivalent of seven Sydney Harbour Bridges—from landfills annually.
+Over four in ten (45%) Australians grow some of their own food, or around 9 million Australians.
+Research by the Australia Institute shows more than half (52%) of Australian households grow some of their own food, with an additional 13% intending to start.
+Despite this widespread participation, yields are generally low and turnover is high.
+Key motivations include health benefits, better taste, and cost savings.

-In addition, it is estimated that 7.6 million tonnes of CO2 is generated by the disposed food in landfills.
+In addition, it is estimated that 7.6 million tonnes of CO2 is generated by the disposed food in landfills, costing households $19.3 billion.
 It is also the cause of odour, leaching, and potential generation for diseases.
 In March 2019, the Australian ministry of the environment shared the key findings of Australia's National food waste baseline, which will facilitate the tracking of the progress towards their goal to halve Australian food waste by 2030.

 Many initiatives were taken by the Australian government in order to help achieve this goal.
 In fact, they financed $1.2 million in organization that invest in renewable energies systems to store and transport food.
 They also funded more than $10 million for research on food waste reduction.
 Local governments have also implemented programs such as information sessions on storing food and composting, diversion of waste from restaurants and cafes from landfills to shared recycling facilities and donation of food to organization that would otherwise be wasted.
+Research shows people are twice as likely to reduce food waste for financial reasons than for altruistic ones.
+Households motivated by saving money wasted $100 less than those who weren't.

+There are also coal mining and coal seam gas drilling disrupt vital aquifers, affecting agriculture and ecosystems.
+These industries have discharged contaminated water into rivers, with no clear solution for managing the polluted byproducts of gas extraction.
+Their long-term environmental and social impacts have prompted calls for stronger federal protections for Australia's food, water, and communities.

+Polling shows strong public support in Australia for food waste reforms, with 78% backing clearer date labelling and 72% supporting relaxed cosmetic standards.
+Despite this, 81% believe individuals also share responsibility for reducing waste.